Holographic discommensurations: Introduction

 If the potential in the incommensurate state becomes stronger, more and more particles fall in the minima, locally deforming the springs.
 Eventually the mismatch in the number of particles gets localized in the single unit cell of the lattice (Fig.\ref{Fig:disc_cart}, middle left).
 The resulting state looks like the commensurate state everywhere, except around a local defect where two particles fall in the same potential well.
-This defect is a \textit{discommensurations} -- the soliton on top of the commensurate state, which accounts for the mismatch of the periods of two structures.
-Clearly, the discommensuration can be defined only if the state is not too far from commensurate point: ${\lambda_p}/{\lambda_k} - 1 \ll 1$, \footnote{Strictly speaking, discommensurations can be considered in the vicinity of other, higher order commensurate points too, i.e. ${\lambda_p}/{\lambda_k}=2, \dots$, but we will focus on the leading commensurate case here.} otherwise the density of them gets so high that one can not define a ``parent'' state.
-If the particles are charged, then the discommensuration, having one excess ball in the unit cell, bear positive charge.
-In complete analogy one can consider the \textit{negative} discommensuration, which arises when $\lambda_k < \lambda_{p_0}$ and there are fewer particles then the potential wells (Fig.\ref{Fig:disc_cart}).
-This one is seen as one empty potential well and bears a unit negative charge.
-Interestingly, if we now introduce the additional $\mathbb{Z}^2$ quantum number and assume that the dynamical system tends to form ``anti-ferromagnetic'' order, alternating the charge of the neighboring particles, then both types of discommensurations will act as a domain walls in this staggered order.
+This defect is a \textit{discommensuration} -- the soliton on top of the commensurate state, which accounts for the mismatch of the periods of two structures.
+Clearly, the discommensuration can be defined only if the state is not too far from commensurate point: ${\lambda_p}/{\lambda_k} - 1 \ll 1$,\footnote{Strictly speaking, discommensurations can be considered around the other, higher order commensurate points too, i.e. ${\lambda_p}/{\lambda_k}=2, \dots$, but we focus on the leading commensurate case here.} otherwise the density of them gets so high that one can not define a ``parent'' state.
+If the particles are charged, then the discommensuration, having one excess particle in the unit cell, bears positive charge.
+In complete analogy one can consider the \textit{negative} discommensuration, which arises when $\lambda_k < \lambda_{p_0}$ and there are fewer particles then the potential wells (Fig.\ref{Fig:disc_cart}, right).
+This one is seen as an empty potential well and bears a unit negative charge.
+Interestingly, if we now introduce the additional $\mathbb{Z}^2$ quantum number and assume that the dynamical system tends to form ``anti-ferromagnetic'' order, then both types of discommensurations will act as domain walls in this staggered order.

-In what follows I will study the similar features of the discommensurations, which arise in the holographic model with spontaneous and explicit periodic structures.
+In what follows I will study the similar features of discommensurations, which arise in the holographic model with spontaneous and explicit periodic structures.